Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Introduction

 A particular exactly solvable input that we use is the connection between LPP and the totally asymmetric exclusion process (TASEP), dating back to \cite{rost1981non}.
-We use the correspondence between a semi-infinite geodesic and the trajectory of a second-class particle, as developed in a series of works \cite{ferrari2005competition, ferrari2009phase, pimentel2016duality}.
-Then in order to understand the local environment around the geodesic, we study the stationary distribution of TASEP as seen from a second-class particle.
-Models involving second-class particles have proven powerful in understanding the evolution of the TASEP \cite{ferrari1991microscopic, ferrari1992shock, derrida1993exact, balazs2006cube, balazs2010order, schmid2021mixing}, and stationary distributions for multi-type systems have been widely studied \cite{derrida1993exact, speer1994two, ferrari1994invariant, angel2006stationary, ferrari2007stationary, evans2009matrix, arita2011}.
+We use the correspondence between LPP semi-infinite geodesics and the trajectory of a second-class particle in TASEP, as developed in a series of works \cite{ferrari2005competition, ferrari2009phase, pimentel2016duality}.
+Then in order to understand local environments along LPP geodesics, we study stationary distributions of TASEP as seen from an isolated second-class particle.
+Models involving second-class particles have been proved powerful in understanding the evolution of TASEP \cite{ferrari1991microscopic, ferrari1992shock, derrida1993exact, balazs2006cube, balazs2010order, schmid2021mixing, schmid2022mixing}, and stationary distributions for multi-type systems have been widely studied \cite{derrida1993exact, speer1994two, ferrari1994invariant, angel2006stationary, ferrari2007stationary, evans2009matrix, arita2011}.
 See also \cite{ferrari2018tasep} for a recent survey of related ideas.

+Before formally stating our results, we remark that (besides this paper and \cite{bates2020empirical}) there are several other recent works on environments along geodesics in random planar geometry.
+In \cite{dauvergne2020three}, the authors study geodesics in the directed landscape, the joint scaling limit of exponential LPP (see \cite{DOV,dauvergne2021scaling}).
+They proved that when zooming in around a point in the geodesic, the local environment converges to an object termed `the directed landscape with Brownian-Bessel boundary conditions' (\cite[Theorem 1.1]{dauvergne2020three}).
+Back to the non-exactly solvable model of general weights FPP, tail estimates for the averaged empirical distribution of weights along geodesics have been obtained in \cite{janjigian2020tail}.
+In \cite{basu2021environment}, convergence of the empirical distribution of environments along geodesics has been obtained in the Liouville Quantum Gravity setting.